 Sanders (D)(1): “Fear Pervades Black Politics, and Makes Us Agents of Our Own Oppression” [Black Agenda Report].
 From March, still germane: “Black voters in South Carolina kicked off Joe Biden’s political resurrection last Saturday, and stuck with the worthless corporate hack through Super Tuesday’s primary contests.
 Although the craven Black Misleadership Class will no doubt shout hallelujahs that “hands that picked cotton now pick presidents” and claim Black voters exercised brilliant “strategic” judgment in making themselves indispensable to the corprate Democratic party establishment, the true motivator of Black Biden supporters is a pervasive and deeply corrosive fear.
 Not just dread of four more years of Trump, although that is central to Black political behavior, but abject terror at the very thought that the Democratic Party – “our” party, in many Black folks’ minds – might fracture under the challenge of the Sandernistas.
 Voluminous data over many years has shown that African Americans are to the left of Hispanics on issues of bread and butter and, especially, war and peace, and far to the left of white Democrats.
 But, unlike Hispanics, Blacks cannot be depended on to uphold their own historical political consensus in Democratic Party primary elections for fear of weakening the chances of defeating The White Man’s Party.
 Hyper-conscious of their minority and despised status – and surrounded by hostile, race-obsessed white Republicans in the southern states – older Blacks cling to Democratic Party structures as if their lives depend on it.
 The ascent of Donald Trump has only tightened the duopoly trap, causing Blacks to invest their votes in candidates they perceive as “good for the party,” as if that is synonymous with Black interests.
 Ruling class panic at the prospect of losing control of the top of Democratic ticket has deeply infected the party’s most loyal constituency.
 Thus, Black folks over 40, and many younger ones, are behaving like Malcolm X’s ‘house Negro,’ who asks with genuine concern, ‘Is we sick, boss?’ when the master is feeling poorly.” • Ouch.
 And here we are!

 Trump (R)(1): “Trump slams governors as ‘weak,’ urges crackdown on protests” [Associated Press].
 “Trump spoke to governors on a video teleconference that also included law enforcement and national security officials, telling the state leaders they ‘have to get much tougher.’
 ‘Most of you are weak,’ Trump said.
 ‘You have to arrest people.’
 ‘You’ve got to arrest people, you have to track people, you have to put them in jail for 10 years and you’ll never see this stuff again,’ said Trump.
-‘We’re doing it in Washington, D.C. .’
+‘We’re doing it in Washington, D.C.
+We’re going to do something that people haven’t seen before.’
 Attorney General Bill Barr, who was also on the call, told governors that a joint terrorist task force would be used to track agitators and urged local officials to ‘dominate’ the streets and control, not react to crowds, and urged them to ‘go after troublemakers.'” • One wonders where this will play well.
 Anyhow, I don’t know why we militarized the police if we don’t want them to use their toys.

 UPDATE Trump (R)(2): “Trump Leads Biden in the States He Won in 2016: Campaign Update” [Bloomberg].
 “President Donald Trump leads Joe Biden 51% to 44% in the so-called “red states” he won in 2016, according to an ABC News/Washington Post survey released on Sunday.
 Biden had a wide, 65% to 32% lead in the states won by Democrat Hillary Clinton in 2016.
 The results highlighted the difference between a raw national poll — in which Biden led Trump by 10 points, 53% to 43% among registered voters — and the Electoral College, which will decide the victor in November.
 Clinton won the popular vote over Trump in 2016 by about 65.85 million to 62.95 million, but Trump triumphed in the Electoral College, 304 to 227.
 Biden’s national lead was also halved to five points, 51% to 46%, among people who say they’re certain to vote in November, underlining the importance of generating enthusiasm to drive voter turnout.
 Potential Trump voters were more enthusiastic.” • 65% to 32% seems insurmountable, and clearly Trump is doing little to move those numbers.
 By the same token, Democrats seem to be doing little to move the needle in Red States.
 I don’t think I can take another four years of whinging about the Electoral College if Biden’s brain trust blows it as badly as Clinton’s did.